simirian/nvim-contour/README.md

 by simirian

-NeoVim plugin for easy but statusline, tabline, and winbar configuration, with an emphasis on user control.
+NeoVim plugin for easy statusline, tabline, and winbar configuration.

 ## Features